-One of the biggest misconceptions that retirement plan professionals had was on the Department of Labor (DOL) requirement that a plan sponsor purchase an ERISA bond to protect plan assets, many thought it was merely guidance.
-Guidance from the DOL now indicates that such bonding requirement is mandatory.
-In light of investment professionals using plan assets for a ponzi scheme, an ERISA bond is an inexpensive way to protect plan assets.
+One of the biggest misconceptions that retirement plan professionals had was about the DOL requirement that a plan sponsor purchases an ERISA bond to protect plan assets, many thought it was merely guidance.
+Guidance from the DOL now indicates that such a bonding requirement is mandatory.
+In light of investment professionals using plan assets for Ponzi schemes, an ERISA bond is a mandatory and inexpensive way to protect plan assets.
 Employers should also purchase fiduciary liability insurance to protect the Employer and plan trustees from possible liability (personal liability for trustees) from plan participants and other aggrieved entities.